I Think My Loved One Has Bipolar Disorder. What Should I Do?

 When people begin to struggle with their mental health, they sometimes don’t realize it or feel ashamed that there might be something “wrong” with them.
 This is especially true for personality and mood disorders, which can have a big impact on people’s personal lives and relationships.

-At 2nd Chance Treatment Center, with practice locations in Phoenix, Glendale, and Gilbert, Arizona, our team of board-certified psychiatrists can help your loved one find an accurate diagnosis.
+At 2nd Chance Treatment Center, with practice locations in Phoenix and Litchfield Park, Arizona, our team of board-certified psychiatrists can help your loved one find an accurate diagnosis.
 We can also guide you in how to talk about bipolar disorder without complicating your relationship with your loved one.

 Understanding bipolar disorder